Kidney Transplant Program

 Founded in 1968, the University of Maryland Medical Center's Kidney Transplant Program has established a national reputation for innovation and technical excellence.
 It is among the nation’s largest and most active transplant programs.
 The program has consistently excellent patient outcomes and is staffed by highly experienced Transplant Nephrologists, Surgeons, Pathologists, Pharmacists, Nurse Practitioners, and Coordinators.

-The Nephrology Division members are active participants in the weekly transplant conferences which include a biopsy conference, organ specific listing conferences, living donor conference, morbidity and mortality conference, and a variety of educational conferences.
+The Nephrology Division members are actively involved in designing clinical and immunosuppressive regimen protocols and conducting novel clinical research projects.
+Our transplant nephrologists are active participants in the weekly transplant meetings and conferences which include organ specific listing meetings, living donor meeting, transplant biopsy conference, morbidity and mortality conference, and a variety of educational conferences.

 Department of Surgery: Division of Transplantation

-The program provides patient access to the latest advances in transplant technology and immunosuppressive medication therapy, as well as to the top-notch talent and broad resources of the UMMC Department of Surgery.
-It is one few centers nation-wide to offer simultaneous bilateral nephrectomy and transplant, where both kidneys are removed and a kidney transplant is performed in the same operation.
+The program provides patient access to the latest advances in transplant technology, as well as to the top-notch talent and broad resources of the UMMC Department of Surgery.
+The UMMC is one of the few centers nation-wide to offer simultaneous bilateral nephrectomy and kidney transplantation, where polycystic native kidneys are removed and a kidney transplant is performed in the same operation.
 In 2009, the University of Maryland became the first hospital in Maryland, and only the third in the United States, to perform a single-port, natural orifice kidney removal surgery through the navel for a living kidney donor.
 Today, University of Maryland transplant surgeons have performed more Single Incision Laparoscopic Surgeries (SILS) on living donors than in any other center in the nation.
 Learn More